MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-app-bar.md

 Temporarily disable the SharePoint app bar:

 1. Download the latest version of [PowerShell](https://docs.microsoft.com/powershell/sharepoint/sharepoint-online/connect-sharepoint-online?view=sharepoint-ps).
-2. Run the following command exactly as it appears:
+2. Run the following command exactly as it appears:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Set-SPOTemporarilyDisableAppBar $true`

-3. If you need to confirm if the app bar has been disabled or enabled, check the app bar status by running the following:
+3. If you need to confirm if the app bar has been disabled or enabled, check the app bar status by running the following:<br> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Get-SPOTemporarilyDisableAppBar`
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Get-SPOTemporarilyDisableAppBar`